istio/istio.io/content/en/docs/releases/contribute/code-blocks/index.md

 Hello
 {{< /text >}}

-For readability, you can use `\` to continue long commands on new lines, for example:
+For readability, you can use `\` to continue long commands on new lines.
+The new lines must be indented, for example:

 {{< text markdown >}}
 {{</* text bash */>}}